Aida (musical): Synopsis

 News of Amonasro's escape disrupts Amneris' wedding.
 Radames learns the truth of Aida's identity when he arrives at the docks just as she is about to board his boat with her father.
 Although he is angry that Aida hid this from him, she says she never lied about loving him.
-In the ensuing chaos, Mereb is mortally wounded by Zoser, and Radames makes possible Amonasro's escape by cutting the rope tied to the dock, but Aida stays with Radames and a dying Mereb.
+Zoser suddenly appears and attacks, and in the ensuing chaos, Mereb is mortally wounded by Zoser, but Radames makes possible Amonasro's escape by cutting the rope tied to the dock, while Aida stays with Radames and a dying Mereb.
 Zoser flees, and Mereb dies in the arms of his kind master and beloved princess.
 Radames and Aida are then arrested for treason.
 At the ensuing trial, Pharaoh announces Zoser's apprehension and sentences both Aida and Radames to be buried alive.
 Amneris foreshadows her role as a future Pharaoh by convincing her father to let the lovers die in the same tomb, an act of mercy for two people she has come to love.
 Facing death, Aida looks to Radames for strength ("Elaborate Lives (Reprise)").
 As they are slowly deprived of light and air ("Enchantment Passing Through (Reprise)"), Radames swears he will search through a hundred lifetimes to find her again if he has to.

 Back in the contemporary museum, the spirit of Amneris reveals that as she became Pharaoh, "the lovers' deaths gave birth to a reign of peace" between Egypt and Nubia.
 She watches as the modern man and woman are strangely drawn to each other.
 They are the reincarnations of Aida and Radames, finding each other in a new beginning ("Every Story is a Love Story (Reprise)").